Alone Again (Naturally)

 You know, the Holy Spirit authored all Scripture, and it's fascinating to see how He drops just enough clues here and there to refute every single false doctrine out there.
 The Holy Spirit—the third Person of the Trinity—seems to have anticipated and countered in advance every single one of man's attempts to twist or distort God's Word.

-• the sealing of the 144,000 witnesses
+• The sealing of the 144,000 witnesses.

 4I heard the number of those who were sealed, one hundred forty-four thousand, sealed out of every tribe of the children of Israel: 5of the tribe of Judah were sealed twelve thousand, of the tribe of Reuben twelve thousand, of the tribe of Gad twelve thousand, 6of the tribe of Asher twelve thousand, of the tribe of Naphtali twelve thousand, of the tribe of Manasseh twelve thousand, 7of the tribe of Simeon twelve thousand, of the tribe of Levi twelve thousand, of the tribe of Issachar twelve thousand, 8of the tribe of Zebulun twelve thousand, of the tribe of Joseph twelve thousand, of the tribe of Benjamin were sealed twelve thousand.